zackhanni/soundslikesoma/_services/podcast-voiceover-recording.md

 <img src="/assets/images/studio-mixing-music-mastering.webp" title="Post Production Podcast Editing" alt="Post Production Podcast Editing" style="width:80%;"/>

-## Post Production and Podcast Editing
+## Post Production and Podcast Editing Services

-If you want to record your podcast remotely or have your own recordings in your own home studio, work with Soma to get your audio cleaned up and **broadcast** ready.
+Record your podcast remotely and take advantage of our **podcast editing services**.
+Have your own recording in your own home studio, then work with Soma to get your audio cleaned up and broadcast ready.
 We can remove unwanted bits or long pauses to give your episode a smoother flow from topic to topic.
 If you have multiple guests talking over one another, we can use sidechain-compression and other advanced techniques to balance out the volume while maintaining vocal clarity.
 Please, <a href="/contact/" target="Contact">contact us</a> to figure out an approach that works best for your project or budget.

 - - -